caprice-j/ggbash/README.md

 Goals
 -----

-The goal of ggbash is to make plotting in ggplot2 as fast as possible.
-It can be categorized into two different subgoals:
+The goal of ggbash is to make ggplot2 more comfortable to write.
+It can be categorized into two subgoals:

-1.  **Better EDA experience.** Provide blazingly fast way to do Exploratory Data Analysis.
+1.  **Analyzing data at the speed of thought.** Provide blazingly fast way to do exploratory data anslysis.

     -   less typing by Partial Prefix Match and Precedence.

     -   casualy save plots with Pipe Operators and Auto-generated Filenames.

-2.  **Intuitive finalization (to be implemented).** Make it less stressful to finalize your plots.
+2.  **Intuitive finalization (to be implemented).** Make it more intuitive to finalize your plots.

     -   adjust colours or lineweights